antrea-io/antrea/docs/feature-gates.md

   pingIntervalSeconds: 60
 ```

-You can adjust `pingIntervalSeconds` to your desired value.
-To stop latency measurements, simply
+You can adjust `pingIntervalSeconds` to any positive value that suits your needs.
+To stop latency
-delete the Custom Resource with `kubectl delete nodelatencymonitor/default`.
+measurements, simply delete the Custom Resource with `kubectl delete nodelatencymonitor/default`.

 Latency measurements can be queried using the `NodeLatencyStats` API in `stats.antrea.io/v1alpha1`.
 This can be done with kubectl: